JannikSommer/releasenote-generator/README.md

 # Releasenote generator
- Releasenote generator for [OpenTAP docs](https://doc.opentap.io/), which pulls information from GitHub and generating a MarkDown file with structured data.
+ Release note generator for [OpenTAP docs](https://doc.opentap.io/), which pulls information from GitHub and generating a MarkDown file with structured data.

+Release notes are generated from a repository and a specific milestone, which then lists all the issues closed for that milestone sorted into sections based on issue labels.

 ## Table of contents